vintol/fanboy/README.md

 A file will be created in working directory with the image links.

-I recommand using [retrive.py](https://github.com/vintol/fanboy/wiki/Retrive) to download these images, Although any downloader will do, retrive.py names the download images for beteer handling and mangement.
+I recommand using [retrive.py](https://github.com/vintol/fanboy/wiki/Retrive) to download these images, Although any downloader will do, retrive.py names the downloaded images for better handling and mangement.
 See the docs for more details.

 ## Websites
-Currently Fanboy supports 95 fansites.
+Currently Fanboy supports more than 100 fansites.
 Some of them are ...

 - [bella-hadid.fans.bz](http://bella-hadid.fans.bz/gallery/)
 - [bella-thorne.com](http://bella-thorne.com/gallery/)